The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 The kinds of degrees you will find available in human services and counseling span the same range as the sorts of jobs that are available in the field.
 Particularly at the associate and bachelor’s levels, you can explore majors such as:

 You’ll find the curriculum quite similar, though specialized, in each of them.
-And you’ll also find that all of them are perfectly acceptable as qualification for both generalist jobs in any of those fields or for eventual admission to a more specialized master’s degree program.
+And you’ll also find that all of them are perfectly acceptable as qualification for both generalist jobs in any of those fields, or for eventually being accepted into a more specialized master’s degree program.

 Counseling Programs Focus Your Skills Toward Helping Others